About The Course

 - GCSE maths and English

-You will complete compulsory work experience every week on our estate and 2 weeks of industry placement externally.
+You will complete compulsory industry placement every week on our estate and at least 1 week of industry placement externally.

 City & Guilds